jihun-yoon/SPDR/docs/installation.md

 # Installation Guide

-This document provides instructions for installing and setting up the Stock Price Reasoner with Deep Research system.
+This document provides instructions for installing and setting up the Stock Price Deep Reasoner with Deep Research system.

 ## Prerequisites